 Providing excellent and appropriate care at the end of life is critically important not only to those with life-limiting illness, but also to informal and professional carers.
 This is a major issue, as it is estimated that around 63% of those who die will require palliative care at some stage during their illness.
 Research into all aspects of palliative care provision is vitally important, to provide appropriate evidence to support care decisions.
 Whilst there has been research in this field for a number of years now, there are still many unanswered questions as the evidence base remains small, possibly as a result of the poor funding in this area, and the need to develop research capacity.
 Within the International Observatory on End of Life Care we focus on a number of different areas of research which contribute to developing this evidence base: researching the needs of older people, symptom management, evaluating service models, and our overarching theme of developing research methods to investigate end of life care.

-I currently teach on DHR 523, our systematic review module as well as ad hoc sessions to our blended learning PhD programme.
+I currently teach on DHR 517, our palliative care module as well as ad hoc sessions to our blended learning PhD programme.

 I am a Professor of Palliative Care and Co-Director of the International Observatory on End of Life Care, part of the Division of Health Research.
 I am also Editor in Chief of the journal ‘Palliative Medicine’.
 This is one of the premier journals in the field, and is an international multi-disciplinary journal.
-Palliative Medicine is the research journal of the European Association of Palliative Care and an official journal of the Association of Palliative Medicine.
+Palliative Medicine is the research journal of the European Association of Palliative Care.
 I am a fellow of the Queens Nursing Institute.
-I am on the board of the European Association of Palliative Care.

 PhD Supervision Interests